- Discover the best of Chilean & Argentine Patagonia

-Day 1: Fly from Santiago to Punta Arenas, Transfer to Puerto Natales
+Day 1: Fly to Punta Arenas (Chile), Transfer to Puerto Natales

 This small port city is the main base for excursions into Torres del Paine National Park.
 It's far less touristic than many other Patagonian hubs and thus retains its air of small-town tranquility.
-Enjoy the town's simple pleasures, like strolling its waterfront promenade, which sits on the Ultima Esperanza Sound.
+Enjoy the town's simple pleasures, like strolling its waterfront promenade, which sits on the Seno Última Esperanza (Last Hope Sound).
 Facing north from here, you'll see the peaks of Cerro Benitez and Cerro Toro, and the view is phenomenal at sunset.
 After your walk, check out one of the numerous restaurant options in town for dinner.

-In the morning, you'll hop a bus from Puerto Natales to Torres del Paine National Park (Laguna Amarga Main Entrance).
+In the morning, you'll transfer from Puerto Natales to Torres del Paine National Park via a bus.
 The total distance is 70 miles (112 km), and the drive takes about two hours, with a short stop at Cerro Castillo Village.
 The scenery along the way will be incredible, as you'll get your first glimpses of Torres del Paine's massive peaks as well as some of the local fauna, like guanacos.

 Chat with a local specialist who can help organize your trip.

-Day 7: Perito Moreno Boat & Walking Tour, Transfer to El Chalten
+Day 7: Experience the Perito Moreno Glacier, Bus to El Chaltén